LCOGT/lcogtsnpipe/README.md

    2. (MacOS only) Run XQuartz from the Finder.
    3. (MacOS only) Run this hack in the background to get the X11 forwarding to work: `socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\" &`
    4. Run the Docker container: `docker run -it --rm -v /your/data/directory:/supernova/data lcogtsnpipe`.
-      Replace `/your/data/directory` with a directory on your local machine (outside the docker) where the images and data products will be stored.
+      Replace `/your/data/directory` with the directory you created above.
    5. When you're done, type `exit` to leave the Docker.